philipbelesky/Caribou/README.md

 ## Features

+- ✅ Windows and MacOS are both fully supported
 - ✅ Very fast parsing of even very large files
 - ✅ Parsing is performed asynchronously so Grasshopper does not freeze
 - ✅ Components embrace a modular approach to filtering and extracting data